graalvm/graalvm-demos/jmh/benchmark-binary-tree/README.md

 To build a native executable version of this application you need to run the native image tracing agent to supply the reflection config to the native image builder.
-This has already been done for you to save time and the generated configuration can be found in, `src/main/resources/META-INF/native-image/`.
+This has already been done for you to save time and the generated configuration can be found in _src/main/resources/META-INF/native-image/_.

 > **NOTE** To generate the configuration yourself, you will need to ensure that the JMH `fork` parameter is set to 0,
 > which can be done from the command line with, `-f 0`, and this can also be done within the code using the `@Fork` annotation.